htcondor/htcondor/docs/testing/ornithology/test_curl_plugin.rst

 In our best tradition of solving the problem later, I replaced the the FIXME in ``job.wait()`` with a function we haven't written yet.
-The implementation is below, and is something you should have been able to dig out of the job handle API documentation.
-The code block below also adds the bad job fixture.
+The implementation is below, and is something you'll be able to dig out the API documentation once Josh finishes writing it.
+The code block below also adds the ``job_with_bad_url`` fixture.

 .. code-block:: python